Brazil is a huge country with a coastline that seems to go on forever.

-If you want a beach that's a little quieter, better for families, but just as beautiful then Leblon is a good option and a great way to feel a part of the city is to rent an apartment.
+If you want a beach that's a little quieter, better for families, but, just as beautiful, then Leblon is a good option, and a great way to feel a part of the city is to rent an apartment.
 So which apartment, out of the many in Leblon, do I recommend?
-Well, The Apart Hotel Leblon Ocean is my choice - Victor, the owner, makes you feel like you have your own personal Rio concierge and in Rio that is a HUGE advantage.
+Well, The Apart Hotel Leblon Ocean is my choice.
+These apartments are immaculate, with fascinating shops, cafes and restaurants right on your doorstep and, of course, there is also that stunning beach right outside too.

 Copacabana is of course the most famous of Rio's beaches but I find it a little too chaotic for my tastes and nowhere near as nice as Ipanema.

 Should you want to experience the beauty of Copacabana without the crowds then get up REALLY early and you'll find it nearly deserted - like in the photo above.

 To appreciate Rio you need to get up a view from up high.
 There are a number of options: